capitalch/trace-new/docs/docs/client-setup/react-project-setup.md

   - Sometimes you can pass a component A as prop to another component B. Change or re=render of component A will not cause re-render of B. Because prop changes do not cause re-renders
   - Always use unique string keys in lists.
 Never use randomely generated keys in lists
 - **useMemo**
+  - **purpose** At time of component re-render whether to execute a function or not
-  - Its a hook which caches function return value between re-renders.
-Usage `const cachedValue = useMemo(calculateValue, dependencies)`
+  - **signatue** `const cachedValue = useMemo(fn, dependencies)`
+    - This hook executes _fn_ and returns its value
+    - Note that it returns the value obtained after execution of function _fn_ and not the function _fn_ itself
+    - If any value in dependencies array changes then _fn_ is re-executed to get new return value, otherwise return value from earlier execution's result is used.
+Thatswhy _useMemo_ can be used for caching the return values of heavy functions
+    - If dependencies array is empty([]) then _fn_ is executed only once at first render of the component and return value of _fn_ is returned and cached.
+Thereafter on every consecutive re-render of the component, the cached value is returned by _useMemo_ and _fn_ is not executed
   - When computationally heavy function result is to be used, then wrap this heavy function inside _useMemo_ with providing dependency array as empty.
 Now this heavy function will be computed only once and this value will be reused at every consequent render.
 If the function uses parameters then provide those parameters in dependency array; so whenever the parameters change the heavy function will re compute.
     - Suppose _myHeavyFunc_ is a heavy function which returns a value _myHeavyValue_.
 With no function parameters the implementation will be as follows.
 You can make use of _myHeavyValue_ elsewhere in code
   ```react
   const myHeavyValue = useMemo(myHeavyFunc,[])
   ```
-  Since dependency array is empty, this function will be called only once at page load and thereafter the memoised / cached value for _myHeavyValue_ will be used
+  Since dependency array is empty, this function will be called only once at page load and thereafter the memoised / cached value for _myHeavyValue_ will be used at evey re-render of component
     - In case of parameters say _count_ the implementation will be as follows:
     ```react
     const myHeavyValue = useMemo(()=>myHeavyFunc(count), [count])